BEAST-Fitting/beast/docs/beast_priors.rst

 Functional form from Kroupa (2001, MNRAS, 322, 231) with alpha0,1,2,3 slopes
 for <0.08, 0.08-0.5, 0.5-1.0, >1.0 solar masses.

-No alpha0,1,2,3 values gives the defaults listed 2nd example.
+No alpha0,1,2,3 values gives the defaults listed in 2nd example.

 .. code-block:: python